tranmh/portal64api/TASKS.md

 13. E2E test localization - Updated tests to expect German error messages // DONE

 14. Due to DSGVO / GDPR compliance, it it not allowed to publish birthday of the players, but only birthyear.
 Can you check for all routes whether other DSGVO / GDPR compliance violence exists and remove it? // DONE
+15. Querying http://localhost:8080/api/v1/players/C0327-297/rating-history you get a list of tournaments with ID.
+The id is shown as integer, but the expectation is this format C531-634-S25.
+Can you fix and also fix the /demo as well? // DONE

 Missing Features: